 For treatment, there are anti-fungal over-the-counter creams and sprays that contain the active ingredient Clotrimazole.
 The best way to prevent fungal infections is with good hygiene, washing towels, showering after exercise, and airing out shoes and equipment.

-From the age of 12 on up, I discuss STIs with my patients, both alone and with their parents.
+Trachtenberg: From the age of 12 on up, I discuss STIs with my patients, both alone and with their parents.
 We know that teens can be promiscuous and experiment with sexuality.
-They need to know that they can be infected without sexual intercourse, and that activities such as touching, petting, and oral contact carry the risk of infection.
+They need to know that they can be infected without sexual intercourse.
+Activities such as touching, petting, and oral contact carry the risk of infection.

 Even if your teen rolls their eyes when you bring it up, do it anyway.
 Talk about prevention and condoms.
 If your daughter is on birth control pills, she needs to know about condoms and preventing STIs.
 They need to hear over and over again the facts about the risks of sexually transmitted infections and disease, and how it may affect fertility as they get older.

-“Mono” is caused by the Epstein-Barr virus.
+Trachtenberg: “Mono” is caused by the Epstein-Barr virus.
 Symptoms may vary, including fever, sore throat, swollen glands, fatigue that is more than normal, headache, or flu-like symptoms that don’t improve.
-Many teens wait to see their physician because they keep thinking that they will get better, but they don’t get better — and all the while, they continue to attend school and participate in their normal activities and come into contact with classmates and friends.
+Many teens wait to see their physician because they keep thinking that they will get better.
+But they don’t get better.
+And all the while, they continue to attend school and participate in their normal activities and come into contact with classmates and friends.

 There is a rapid test your doctor can perform in the office and a blood-work test that usually gets sent out to a lab to confirm a diagnosis of mono.
 The good news is you can only catch mono once, though in some rare cases you can have a recurrence.
-Teens need to know, however, that mono can present complications, which although not permanent, can be very serious for some people.
-First, some patients may develop an enlarged spleen and must avoid contact sports where there is the risk of injury to the abdomen.
+Teens need to know, however, that mono can present complications.
+Although they’re not permanent, they can be very serious for some people.
+First, patients who develop an enlarged spleen must avoid contact sports where there is the risk of abdominal injury.
 An enlarged spleen can rupture and present very serious complications.
 Second, mono can elevate your liver enzymes.
 Teens need to be very careful about consuming alcohol, which can be toxic to the liver and exacerbate liver damage if their enzymes are already elevated.

-Treatment for mono is really supportive, meaning we try to relieve discomfort with lots of rest, fluids, fever, and pain-reducing medicine.
+Treatment for mono is supportive, meaning we try to relieve discomfort with lots of rest, fluids, fever, and pain-reducing medicine.
 If the tonsils are enlarged, then a physician may prescribe steroids to shrink them.
-The patient should get on a daily schedule of additional rest and whatever class time they can tolerate until they can resume normal activities.
-As for prevention, limit sharing food, utensils, drinking out of the same straw, or water bottles—anything that puts you into close contact with body secretions.
+The patient should get on a daily schedule of additional rest.
+As for prevention, limit sharing food, utensils, drinking out of the same straw, or water bottles.
+Really, anything that puts you into close contact with body secretions.
 And wash your hands frequently.